-Imagine we live in a world with only one type of apple and that they for this demo, all of the same quality.
+Imagine we live in a world with only one type of apple and that these apples, for this demo, all of the exact same quality.
 In this world, we have a farmer, Sally, who takes her ripe apples to a marketplace to exchange them for money.

-The other thing you’re likely to witness is competition.
+The other thing you’re likely to see is competition.

-Since we’re living in a place where lots of people like apples, there are now hundreds of apple farmers, all eager to make some money.
-These new farmers will come to market with their apples and set up shop next to Sally.
-They will soon see that by pricing their apples a little cheaper, they can get more trades.
-Through healthy competition and the forces of supply and demand, the price of apples from all the different farmers should soon stabilise.
+Since we’re living in a place where lots of people want apples, there are now hundreds of apple farmers, all eager to make some money.
+These farmers will also come to the marketplace with their apples and set up shop next to Sally.
+They will soon see that by selling their apples a little cheaper, they can get more trades.
+Through competition and the forces of supply and demand, the price of apples from all the different farmers should soon stabilise.

-This is how you get the price of apples (in rand).
+This is how you get the price of apples.

 Getting the price of Bitcoin in South African rand, works exactly the same way.